abpframework/abp/docs/en/Community-Articles/2020-12-10-How-to-Integrate-the-DevExpress-Blazor-Component/Using DevExpress Components With the ABP Framework.md

 ## The Sample Application

-We have created a sample application with [Data Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1) examples.
+We have created a sample application with [Data Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1) example.

 ### The Source Code